In Canada, the law governing the sending of text messages is known as “Canada’s Anti Spam Legislation” or CASL (pronounced “castle”).

 This law does not pertain to text messages alone, but applies to most forms of digital communication, including email and social media communications.

-In order to send bulk or mass text messages to your contacts, prospects and clients, it is critical you abide by this law for three reasons…
+In order to send CASL Compliant Text/SMS to your contacts, prospects and clients, it is critical you abide by this law for three reasons…

 - The penalties for sending unsolicited emails are very harsh, with fines running into 6 figures.